nhsd-a2si/a2si-capacity-infrastructure/README.md

 ## Getting Elastic Beanstalk to adopt the new application

 Performing the above will not actually get Elastic Beanstalk to _run_ the version you uploaded.
-To get that to happen, you will need to issue the following command:
+To get that to happen, you will need to issue the following commands.

+### To update the Capacity Service environment

     $ aws elasticbeanstalk update-environment \
       --application-name capacity-service \
       --environment-name capacity-service-env \
       --version-label capacity-service-vXXX.zip

+### To update the DoS Wrapper environment

+    $ aws elasticbeanstalk update-environment \
+      --application-name dos-wrapper \
+      --environment-name dos-wrapper-env \
+      --version-label dos-wrapper-vXXX.zip